wernerfred/docker-mailserver/docs/content/introduction.md

+---
+title: An Introduction to Mail Servers
+---

 What is a mail server and how does it perform its duty?
 Here's an introduction to the field that covers everything you need to know to get started with `docker-mailserver`.